All Case Studies

 Engagement focus

-Decision readiness and portfolio governance for scalable GenAI investment.
+Decision readiness and portfolio governance for scalable, risk-aware GenAI investment.

 Context

-In regulated enterprises, GenAI demand grows faster than the organization's ability to evaluate feasibility, risk, and operating cost.
-A portfolio approach was needed to separate investable initiatives from low-signal demand and to establish decision rights for scaling.
+In regulated organizations, GenAI demand grows faster than the capacity to assess feasibility, security exposure, and operating cost.
+Without portfolio discipline, pilots drift without a production path, low-signal initiatives accumulate, and scale decisions become reactive.
+A structured intake model was required to separate investable initiatives from noise and to define decision rights for scaling.

 The Challenge

-• 02Pilots progressing without a repeatable path to production, creating sunk cost and reputational risk.
+• 02Pilots advancing without a repeatable path to production, creating sunk cost, duplicated effort, and reputational risk.

 Approach

-• A standardized intake and scoring framework covering value hypothesis, feasibility constraints, and risk signals.
+• A standardized intake and scoring framework covering value hypothesis, feasibility constraints, risk signals, and production operability.

-• A pre-scale review step to surface security and compliance gaps early, with remediation actions defined before expansion.
+• A pre-scale review to surface security and operating constraints early, with concrete remediation actions defined before expansion.

-• Clear stop criteria, exit rules, and investment horizons to prevent low-signal initiatives from consuming disproportionate resources.
+• Explicit stop criteria, exit rules, and time horizons to prevent low-signal initiatives from consuming disproportionate resources.

 Key Considerations

-• Speed of intake vs. assessment rigor: optimised for fast triage with deeper review reserved for shortlisted candidates.
+• Speed of intake vs assessment rigor: optimized for fast triage, with deeper review reserved for shortlisted initiatives.

-• Central oversight vs. local innovation: enabled federated ideation with centralized prioritization and governance.
+• Central oversight vs local innovation: enabled federated ideation while keeping prioritization, decision rights, and governance centralized.

 Alternatives Considered

-• Pure ROI-only ranking: rejected because it underweights feasibility constraints and risk/operability factors.
+• ROI-only ranking: rejected because it underweights feasibility constraints, risk exposure, security considerations, and production operability.

 Representative Artifacts